Particular/docs.particular.net/tutorials/index.md

 ### [Monitoring NServiceBus demo walkthrough](monitoring-demo/)

-This stand-alone demo contains all of the platform components, preconfigured to work together.
+This standalone demo contains all of the platform components, preconfigured to work together.
 The package also contains a sample solution that you can run in conjunction with the metrics walkthrough to explore each of the metrics being reported and how they are related.

 ### [Monitoring NServiceBus tutorial](monitoring-setup/)